-Progress Reports:
+Student Progress Reports:

 Student Progress Reports are issued three times a year and are sent home at the same time as elementary students.
-All students with IEP's will receive a copy of goals with updated progress in addition to the progress report.
+All students with and IEP' will receive a copy of goals with updated progress in addition to the progress report.